lonnieezell/Bonfire/bonfire/modules/migrations/docs/index.md

 <a name="filename"></a>
 ### File Name

 Migration files MUST be numbered sequentially.
 The rest of the file name is up to you, but it is recommended that the name describe what actually happens in the file.
-Like <tt>Install_initial_tables</tt>, <tt>Permissions_upgrade</tt>, etc.  It must end with the *.php* extension.
+Like `Install_initial_tables`, `Permissions_upgrade`, etc.  It must end with the *.php* extension.

     001_Install_initial_tables.php
     002_Version_02_upgrades.php